ni/systemlink-enterprise-examples/Test Plan Operations Examples/README.md

 ## Test plan templates

-Test plan templates appear in the Work Order UI when creating a new test plan and provide default values for the test plan.
-Additionally, templates can include execution actions that allow for customized action buttons to appear in the test plan details UI.
+A test plan template can be specified to provide product specific default values when creating a new test plan.
+Additionally, templates can include execution actions that allow for customized action buttons to appear in the test plan details page.
 These actions are copied to the test plan when created.

 Test plan templates can be created using the Work Order API's POST `/niworkorder/v1/testplan-templates` endpoint.
 The